 You cannot apply until HMRC contacts you.
-If you are eligible, HMRC will
+If eligible, HMRC will

 approved by HMRC, it will make payment within 6 working days.

-SEISS will be paid to you as a single sum for March-May 2020, not monthly
+SEISS is paid as a single sum for each three monthly period, not in monthly

 SEISS grant payments received must be treated as income and added to other

 income for tax purposes.
 In other words, it is taxable income and you have